 It can also mean there is a deeper underlying problem in the marriage, which could include a compulsion – like gambling or drug addiction – or an affair.

 Does My Spouse’s Financial Infidelity Affect My Financial Standing?

 Yes.
 And, quite honestly, that is why it is considered a form of marital cheating.
 Marital debt is any debt incurred by either spouse during the marriage to the date of separation.

 Should you decide to dissolve the marriage at some point, only to discover that your spouse has hidden $40,000 in credit card debt, that debt could become yours too.

-If you are concerned about financial infidelity, contact our accomplished Los Angeles, California divorce attorney at the Land Legal Group today by calling (310) 552-3500 to schedule a free initial consultation.
+If you are concerned about financial infidelity, contact our accomplished Los Angeles, California divorce attorney at the Land Legal Group today by calling (310) 552-3500 to schedule a initial consultation.
 Our experienced lawyer can provide the guidance you need to get to the bottom of your financial circumstances, so you can make an informed decision about your relationship going forward.